How to Get Your FAA Part 107 License (2026 Complete Guide)

 Should my department get COA or Part 107 Certifications?

-While both paths are a legal way to be compliant with the FAA drone operations regulations for first responder agencies, we recommend to start with Part 107 Remote Pilot Certificate.
+While both paths are a legal way to be compliant with the FAA drone operations regulations for first responder agencies, we recommend to start with Part 107 Remote Pilot Certificate training because this is the accepted standard in conducting drone operations under FAA, in which your employees will have to be trained in either way.
+The training requires understanding of rules, operational requirements, and safety procedures for drone flying regardless of whether they opt to get their Part 107 certificate or not.
 Read our detailed blog post COA vs. Part 107: Which Path Is Best for Police and Fire Drone Operations?

 What training is required to become an FAA- licensed drone pilot?